Telenav/cactus/README.md

       Maven projects to build
       * This is a _bill-of-materials_ - just a list of things you want to tell maven to build, and has nothing to say about _how_ those things get built
-    * Avoid mixing these two things unless you have a very shallow tree of projects
+    * Avoid mixing these two things unless you have a very shallow subtree of projects - describing what to do is a fundamentally different kind of information than describing _how to do it_
     * By default, unless you spell it out, declaring a parent in your `pom.xml` _implicitly creates an element `<relativePath>../pom.xml</relativePath>`_.
 If that points outside the project's git submodule, the result is a git repository that can only be built